HeresGabs/discord-focus-mute/README.md

 Designed to bridge the gap between Discord and automation tools like Apple Shortcuts, it lets you trigger complex notification settings with a simple HTTP request.

 ## Key Features

-    - Dockerized: Easy to deploy on any VPS or home server.
+- **Dockerized** : Easy to deploy on any VPS or home server.

-    - Apple Ecosystem Ready: Perfect for triggering via iOS Automations when turning on a Focus Mode.
+- **Apple Ecosystem Ready** : Perfect for triggering via iOS Automations when turning on a Focus Mode.

-    - Smart Toggling: Automatically handles both /mute and /unmute actions from a single configuration file.
+- **Smart Toggling** : Automatically handles both /mute and /unmute actions from a single configuration file.

-    - File-Based Config: Simply drop a text file with your request logs to create a new mode—no complex database required.
+- **File-Based Config** : Simply drop a text file with your request logs to create a new mode—no complex database required.

 ## **Disclaimer**